[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 Ah stress.
 One of my favourite topics to cover on this blog.
 Having a disorganised and cluttered workspace can lead to an increase in stress levels.
 I mean, wouldn’t you be if you were drowning under a mountain of paperwork?
 Most of which could probably have been disposed of weeks ago.

-If you’ve read my other posts on stress and the impacts on your health, you’ll know that it doesn’t just stop with feeling a bit frazzled.
+If you’ve read my other posts on stress and its impacts on your health, you’ll know that it doesn’t just stop with feeling a bit frazzled.
 Stress can negatively impact our physical health, mental health, sleeping schedule and can even cause significant changes to our diets.

 Impacts of stress on work performance include;